 Galena Chain Lakes Basin

-We dropped 500′ into Galena Chain Lakes Basin.
-Then we bypassed Iceberg and Hayes Lakes through the dividing ridge.
-Soon, we went from Arbuthnot Lake’s west shore into Anderson Creek Basin.
+We dropped 500′ into Galena Chain Lakes Basin as I gawked at the sight of Mount Baker to the west.
+Soon, we went past Iceberg and Hayes Lakes over the dividing ridge.
+Then we went from Arbuthnot Lake’s west shore into Anderson Creek Basin.

-We made a few stops for photos en route to the southeast saddle at 4700′.
-Then we moved through the ridge while staying on and east of the crest.
-The terrain was at its steepest from 5200′ to 5400′.
+We made many photo breaks en route to the southeast saddle at 4700′.
+Then we traversed the ridgeline while staying on and east of the crest.
+The terrain was steepest from 5200′ to 5400′ but smooth sailing.

 See more trip photos here.